Delaware is home to an amazing variety of butterflies, and if you’re a fan of these beautiful insects, then this is the perfect place for you.

 This butterfly is known for its striking wings, which feature iridescent blue-black hues and vibrant red spots.

-In fact, some people mistake the Red-Spotted Purple for the poisonous Pipevine Swallowtail due to their similar coloring.
+Some people mistake the Red-Spotted Purple for the poisonous Pipevine Swallowtail due to their similar coloring.

 However, the Red-Spotted Purple is harmless and poses no threat to humans or other animals.

-They typically feed on tree sap and rotting fruit but also enjoy nectar from flowers such as milkweed and asters.
+They typically feed on tree sap and rotting fruit but enjoy nectar from flowers such as milkweed and asters.

-Spotting a Red-Spotted Purple butterfly in the wild is a true treat, as their striking coloring and unique patterns make them a standout species in the world of butterflies.
+Their striking coloring and unique patterns make them a standout species in the world of butterflies.

 11. Mourning Cloak